-There is a link between diet and aggression.
+There is a link between diet and antisocial behaviour, commonly shown in expressed aggression.
 The National Institutes of Health scientists has found that hostile, aggressive men often have low blood levels of DHA (Docosahexaenoic acid) and Eicosapentaenoic acid (EPA), omega-3 fatty acids.
 The study shows in part a connection with anger and aggression and nutritional deficiencies of omega-3.

 Is Diet and Aggression Link?

 Some biochemists believe that western society has undergone dramatic shifts in their diet.
 As a result, there is a shift in the consumption of essential oils such as omega-3 and omega-6 fatty acids.
 What they have observed is a decrease in the consumption of omega-3 and an increase in omega-6 fatty acids, mainly found in industrial oils such as soya, corn, and sunflower.
 As omega-6 fatty acids consumption increases, so do homicides and depression.